hashicorp/terraform-provider-google/website/docs/r/compute_target_https_proxy.html.markdown

   Default value is `NONE`.
   Possible values are: `NONE`, `ENABLE`, `DISABLE`.

+* `certificate_manager_certificates` -
+  (Optional)
+  A list of Certificate Manager certificate URLs that are used to authenticate connections between users and the load balancer.
+At least one resource must be specified.
+  Accepted format is `//certificatemanager.googleapis.com/projects/{project}/locations/{location}/certificates/{resourceName}` or just the self_link projects/{project}/locations/{location}/certificates/{resourceName}

 * `ssl_certificates` -
   (Optional)
-  A list of SslCertificate resource URLs or Certificate Manager certificate URLs that are used to authenticate connections between users and the load balancer.
+  A list of SslCertificate resource URLs that are used to authenticate connections between users and the load balancer.
 At least one resource must be specified.

 * `certificate_map` -